nguyenha1910/opentowork/README.md

 Chromedriver is necessary for running the scraping code and needs to match the Chrome version.
 1. Find Google Chrome version

-    To check Chrome version in the Chrome program, click the three dots at the upper right-hand corner, select Help at the very bottom, and click About Google Chrome.
+    To check Chrome version in the Chrome program itself, click the three dots at the upper right-hand corner, select Help at the very bottom, and click About Google Chrome.

     To check Chrome version in Linux, run the following command:
     ```bash